webos-hackathon/HelloWorld/04.WebOS-TV-Sample-Apps/README.md

 # WebOS-TV-Sample-Apps
 In this section, we will observe a few sample WebOS-TV apps to see what kind of features we can implement in our apps.
-The apps we will cover are given as bellow.
+The apps we will cover are given as below.
 * AppLifeCycle https://github.com/webOS-TV-app-samples/AppLifecycle
 * Remote Control https://github.com/webOS-TV-app-samples/RemoteControl
 * Back Button Control https://github.com/webOS-TV-app-samples/BackButtonControl